-In such circumstances our Headteacher, or Chair of Governors [if the allegation is against the Headteacher] will contact the LADO for advice
+In such circumstances our Headteacher, or the Trust Executive Leader / Chair of the Trust Board [if the allegation is against the Headteacher] will contact the LADO for advice.

 As part of our safeguarding duties, the LADO Service has a statutory responsibility to manage and oversee allegations made against professionals and volunteers who work with children.
 All allegations and concerns should be referred to the LADO within 24 hours where advice and guidance can be provided in respect of balancing the responsibility to safeguard with the need to support staff in difficult situations.